SimonBiggs/Electron-Cutout-Factors/README.md

 Electron Cutout Factors
 =======================

-For the modelling of electron cut-out factors in Radiation Oncology Medical Physics.
+A bivariate spline for the modelling of electron cut-out factors in Radiation Oncology Medical Physics.
+The recorded parameters of length and width are used to model cutout factors against width and shape aspect ratio.

+At this current point in time not enough evidence has been mounted to declare this method as an improvement over the equivalent field size method.

+For the 6cm6MeV data set both the equivalent field size method and this method produce an uncertainty for prediction of 0.008.

+For the 10cm6MeV data set the equivalent field size method has an uncertainty for prediction of 0.005, whereas this method has 0.003.
+The p-value for these variances being different was found to be 0.04, this can be seen [here](http://nbviewer.ipython.org/github/SimonBiggs/Electron-Cutout-Factors/blob/master/scripts/statistics.ipynb).
+More data is required to confirm the improvement.